m4ttsch/omscs-notes-notes/information-security/authentication.md

 In order to make this decision, the TCB has to know the source of such requests, and **authentication** is the mechanism by which these sources are identified.

 The first step in authentication is identification.
-Of course, a requestor cannot just claim whatever identity they’d like.
+Of course, a requestor cannot just claim whatever identity they'd like.
 As a result, the second step in authentication is identity verification.

 For a concrete example, we identify ourselves when we supply our username to a login form, and we verify that identity when we supply our (secret) password.